‘Vanderpump Rules’ Stars Stassi Schroeder And Beau Clark’s Intimacy Is Lacking After Their Engagement

 While Schroeder feels guilty about not hooking up with her fiancé, she said that there is an “extra layer of safety” between them now that they are engaged and planning to get married.

-Schroeder and Clark publicly confirmed their romance in February of last year while celebrating Valentine’s Day with a murder-themed celebration at the home they now share in Los Angeles.
+Schroeder and Clark publicly confirmed their romance in February of last year while celebrating Valentine’s Day with a themed celebration at the home they now share in Los Angeles.
 Then, months later, Clark made his debut on Vanderpump Rules during the show’s seventh season.

 In August, Schroeder spoke up about her upcoming wedding to Us Weekly magazine, revealing that her “whole wedding budget” will be going to her wardrobe, which will include two or three dresses.
 She then said that when it came to planning, she was only considering the opinions of herself and her fiancé because their big day should be only about them.